JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 ### Data structures

-* Various data structures have been replaced with B-tree maps/sets (cpp-btree library).
+* Various data structures have been replaced with B-tree maps/sets (cpp-btree library), or robin-hood hash maps.
-* Various lists have been replaced with vectors or deques, etc.
+* Various lists have been replaced with vectors, or other data structures.
+* Various deques and queues have been replaced with ring buffers.
 * Remove mutexes from SmallStack, only used from the main thread.
 * Add a third parameter p3, and an auxiliary data mechanism to DoCommand/CommandContainer.
 * Add a free bitmap for pool slots.
 * Maintain free list for text effect entries.
 * Many fields have been widened.
+* Change underlying data structures for ScriptList, create reverse mapping on demand instead of unconditionally.
+* Split GoodsEntry structure.

 ### Vehicles